 However, basic math concepts don't just mean easy maths.
 Learning the multiplication table to revise aggregate function doesn't make a lot of sense since the level of study is so much higher.
 So be sensible about what you choose to focus your energy on.

-While there is a whole world of printable math worksheets and exercises, it always helps to revise GCSE maths online with material based on a specific syllabus.
+While there is a whole world of printable math worksheets and exercises, it always helps to revise maths online with material based on a specific syllabus.

 Otherwise you could find yourself an online maths tutor to help you with revision.

-Make Good use of Maths Resources
+Utilise Good Maths Resources

 It would be lovely to think that each and every student can survive on a course with the lessons provided and with the resources used by their teachers, but this just isn't the case.
 Every student works at a different pace and finds some parts of Maths much harder to grasp than other parts.
 Furthermore, everyone responds differently to various teaching methods; some are suited to independent learning whilst others advance much faster when participating in a group.